ee12ha0220/Eichiciai/README.md

 - Swiper

   We used the [swiper library](https://swiperjs.com/get-started) in the main page of a specific idol.
 We just used the code in [here](https://codesandbox.io/s/0bwlg), which was provided in the website above.
 The swiper worked well, but when we put photos inside it, it loaded only after we have opend the developer tools in chrome.
-We couldn't find any similar expirience like this, so we figured that it was firebase loading issue.
+We couldn't find any similar experience like this on the internet, so we figured that it was firebase loading issue.

 - Dialog